Iced Earth: Horror Show and The Glorious Burden (2000–2004)

 In 2000, work began on Iced Earth's sixth studio album.
 Entitled Horror Show, the album contained songs based on horror films and literature, such as Dracula, The Phantom of the Opera and the Wolf Man.
 Released on June 26, 2001, the album was the band's first to feature drummer Richard Christy, and the third with guitarist Larry Tarnowski (now a full-time member).
 Originally, Steve di Giorgio played bass on the album, but left the group after the recording process.
 According to Schaffer, Di Giorgio was required and agreed to go on tour, but left due to "prior commitments".
 He was replaced by James MacDonough.
 Horror Show was also the first Iced Earth album to be partially recorded at Schaffer's home studio "Schaffer Sound".

-On November 26, 2001 (March 5, 2002, in America) the band released the boxset Dark Genesis, which featured the band's first three albums plus the Enter the Realm demo, remastered and remixed with new cover art.
+On November 26, 2001 (March 5, 2002, in America) the band released the box set Dark Genesis, which featured the band's first three albums plus the Enter the Realm demo, remastered and remixed with new cover art.
 The set also featured a new album, entitled Tribute to the Gods.
 It was Iced Earth's seventh studio album, featuring songs from such bands as Iron Maiden, Kiss and Blue Öyster Cult.

-After the events of 9/11, Matt Barlow came to the conclusion that he wanted to start contributing to the "real world".
+After the events of 9/11, Matt Barlow stated that he wanted to start contributing to the "real world".
 Barlow approached Schaffer with this in late 2002, but Schaffer convinced Barlow to stay with the band.
 When Iced Earth began recording their next studio album, Schaffer realized that Barlow's vocals were not what he desired; he felt that they lacked passion and quality, so he decided to let Barlow go after all.
 Barlow became a police officer in the Georgetown Police Dept. in Georgetown, Delaware.

 After Barlow's departure, Iced Earth continued work on their next album, and eventually Schaffer got Tim "Ripper" Owens, from Judas Priest, to sing on the record as a favor.
 Owens, who was still in Judas Priest at the time, was originally supposed to be credited as a guest musician, but after singer Rob Halford rejoined Judas Priest, Owens joined Iced Earth full-time.
 Prior to the recording process, Tarnowski was let go from the band, so the lead guitar parts on the album were played by producer Jim Morris and session guitarist Ralph Santolla.

 Prior to the album's release, Iced Earth released The Reckoning.
 The single contained four songs off the new album that the band felt were most likely to get radio airplay.
 The Glorious Burden was released on January 12, 2004, in Europe and on January 13, in the United States.
 Much like how Horror Show was based on horror films and literature, The Glorious Burden was inspired by historical events.
 It was also the band's first album with their new record company SPV.
 Following the supporting tour, James MacDonough left Iced Earth to join Megadeth.